 Static addressing is exactly as the name implies-static and represents a unique fixed IP Address that is generally assigned by your service provider or system administrator.
-The Default static IP address assigned to this module is 192.168.1.100 (refer to product side label).
+The Default static IP address assigned to this module is 192.168.1.100 (refer to product side label), but you can change this address to any address you prefer.